scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 Warning: the Huber weights we use here is very different from HuberRegressor or other regression with "robust losses".
-Indeed, this kind of regression is robust only to outliers in the label Y but not in X. This can be seen in the examples where the chosen estimator is SGDRegressor which use the Hinge loss, a robust loss (in Y).
+Indeed, this kind of regression is robust only to outliers in the label Y but not in X. This can be seen in the examples where the chosen estimator is SGDRegressor which use the Hinge loss, a robust loss (in Y), in a corrupted setting (in X) SGDRegressor will fail while RobustWeightedEstimator will estimate correctly if tuned appropriately.

 As such we only compare ourselves to TheilSenRegressor and RANSACRegressor as they both deal with outliers in X and in Y and are closer to RobustWeightedEstimator.